 Tom Zombie Incident

-A Tom Zombie Incident is an occurrence where a Tom Zombie Host is born through a possession of the Trimeric Bell.
-A Tom Zombie will be born and attempt to grow an undead army great enough to `Vanquish the World`.
+A Tom Zombie Incident is an occurrence where a Tom Zombie Host is born through possession of the Trimeric Bell.
+Once a new Tom Zombie is "born" it will attempt to grow an undead army great enough to `Vanquish the World`.
 Luckily to date each Tom Zombie incident has been stemmed before too much damage was done.

 Tom Zombie Host